Smectic and soap bubble optofluidic lasers: Results

-The smallest detectable pressure changes (Supplementary Fig. 9) were calculated from the sensitivity and the smallest measurable wavelength shift.
+The resolution of the measurements is the smallest detectable pressure change (Fig. \ref{fig9}e) and was calculated from the sensitivity and the smallest measurable wavelength shift.
 By increasing $V_c$ the smallest detectable pressure change can be almost arbitrarily small, however, at the expense of the maximum measurable pressure.
-For a stand alone bubble ($V_c=0$) the smallest measurable pressure is \SI{1.5}{Pa}, while the largest positive pressure is almost \SI{e7}{Pa}, that is \SI{100}{bar}.
-Namely, a pressure of \SI{e7}{Pa} would shrink a bubble from \SI{3}{mm} to \SI{0.65}{mm}, well with the lasing regime.
+For a stand alone bubble ($V_c=0$) the smallest measurable pressure change is \SI{1.5}{Pa}, while the largest positive pressure change is almost \SI{e7}{Pa}, that is \SI{100}{bar}.
+Namely, a pressure change of \SI{e7}{Pa} would shrink a bubble from \SI{3}{mm} to \SI{0.65}{mm}, well within the lasing regime.
 This gives an exceptionally large dynamic range of almost $10^7$.
-For the largest additional volume used in the experiments ($V_c/V_b+1=60$) the smallest measurable pressure is \SI{0.024}{Pa}, while the largest positive and negative measurable pressures are \SI{1400}{Pa} and \SI{-1.9e4}{Pa}, respectively.
-Therefore by only changing the additional volume $V_c$, the pressure measurement range can be tuned in a huge range while preserving outstanding dynamic range of $\sim10^5$ (Fig. \ref{fig4}g).
+For the largest additional volume used in the experiments ($V_c/V_b+1=60$) the smallest measurable pressure change is \SI{0.024}{Pa}, while the largest positive and negative measurable pressure changes are \SI{1400}{Pa} and \SI{-1.9e4}{Pa}, respectively.
+Therefore by only changing the additional volume $V_c$, the pressure measurement range can be tuned in a huge range while preserving outstanding dynamic range of $\sim10^5$ (Fig. \ref{fig9}f).

-These values far exceed the performance of the best pressure sensors of a comparable size \cite{sahota2020fiber,vorathin2020review,domingues2018cost,zhu2013graphene,wang2016graphene,javed2019review,lin2018ultra,vsivskins2020sensitive,chen2019ultrahigh}.
-Especially the dynamic range of the bubble lasers is typically several orders of magnitude larger than other pressure microsensors demonstrated till now.
+These values far exceed the performance of the best pressure sensors of a comparable size \cite{sahota2020fiber,vorathin2020review,domingues2018cost,zhu2013graphene,wang2016graphene,javed2019review,lin2018ultra,vsivskins2020sensitive,chen2019ultrahigh} (Supplementary Table S1).
+Especially the dynamic range of the bubble laser pressure sensors is several orders of magnitude larger than other pressure microsensors demonstrated till now.
 Further, the significant advantage of the bubbles over pressure sensors using solid transducers, such as strain gauges and diaphragms, is that the smectic layer is very soft as well as practically infinitely stretchable, due to its fluid nature.
 The bubbles also do not experience any material fatigue.
 Further, the bubble pressure sensors do not need any calibration, since their sensitivity depends only on the compressibility of the air (for $V_c=0$).
 This is in stark contrast to almost all sensors, where variability in the mechanical properties and nonlinearities of the material (e.g. diaphragms), hysteresis and manufacturing tolerances play a crucial role in the accuracy of these sensors.